anderslarssonvbg/StokabWebApi/README.md

 				"name": "Point2Point",
 				"status": "AVAILABLE",
 				"comment": "",
-				"items": [ /* "Will return empty array for now" */ {
+				"items": [ /* 'Items' is ambiguous and should be replaced with something more descriptive */ {
 						"name": "distance",
 						"value": "987"